Please help us provide crucial support for the Upper Valley families who need it most.

 Coordinator, Families Learning Together Program

-Hailing from Quebec, Canada, Helene Meloche has been a staff member at the Family Place for six years.
-She serves primarily as the coordinator for the center’s intensive Families Learning Together Program (FLT) and a case manager for the Reach Up—a Vermont-based welfare-to-work program.
-Having worked for years both as a director of a non-profit, child care center and a practitioner of naturopathic medicine, Helene now oversees case managers and organizes the schedule for FLT, coordinates with speakers and community partners, secures grants, and manages recruitment of clients from the Upper Valley.
+Hailing from Quebec, Canada, Helene Meloche has been a staff member at the Family Place since 2006.
+She serves primarily as the coordinator for the center’s intensive Families Learning Together Program (FLT).
+Having worked for years both as a director of a non-profit, child care center and a practitioner of naturopathic medicine, Helene oversees case managers and organizes the schedule for FLT, coordinates with speakers and community partners, secures grants, and manages recruitment of clients from the Upper Valley.
 She feels lucky to work in the supportive and compassionate environment of The Family Place and enjoys celebrating the “baby steps” that occur on the way to larger social change.
 Helene is also a licensed doula and often supports young mothers during childbirth.